Folk singer, activist Pete Seeger dies in NY

 He and Guthrie also toured migrant camps and union halls.
 He sang on overseas radio broadcasts for the Office of War Information early in World War II.
 In the Army, he spent 3½ years in Special Services, entertaining soldiers in the South Pacific, and made corporal.

 He married Toshi Seeger on July 20, 1943.
+The couple built their cabin in Beacon after World War II and stayed on the high spot of land by the Hudson River for the rest of their lives together.
 The couple raised three children.
-Toshi Seeger died in July at 91.
+Toshi Seeger died in July at age 91.

 Talbott reported from Los Angeles.
 Associated Press writers John Rogers in Los Angeles and Mary Esch in Saratoga Springs in contributed to this report.